 Sugar - Optional.
 These wings are pretty savory + spicy, so the sugar helps to cut that down a bit and balance out the flavor.

 Chipotle seasoning - No substitution; this makes the wings super flavorful + a little spicy; if you're sensitive to spiciness, cut down on the chipotle.

 BBQ sauce - Any kind; I used Stubb's original bbq sauce and it was incredible.

-Lime juice – Start with 2 tbsp and add more as needed
+Lime juice - Start with 2 tablespoon and add more as needed

 Honey + butter - can omit either or both of these if you NEED to; again, I think they pair perfectly with the chipotle and bbq sauce, but they're not absolutely necessary